Gospel (Christmas Midnight and Dawn): Luke 2:1-14, 15-20

 The Infancy Narratives in Luke have some common threads.
 The proclamation of the Good News by the heavenly messenger was always meant with fear.
 But, confirmation of the event that was proclaimed was meant with joy.
 Both Zechariah (1:12) and Mary (1:29), as well as the shepherds, received the angelic message with fear.
 The announcing angel first bid calm, then proclaimed the "Evangelion," the message of the coming Messiah.
 Zechariah (1:64, 67-80) and Mary (1:46-55) praised God in joy after the message and its fulfillment.

 These verses of the shepherds mark the joy-filled movement of this cycle.
 Just as Mary traveled to Elizabeth to confirm the Good News of her pregnancy (1:39-40), the shepherds traveled to confirm the birth announced to them.
-Their proclamation spread wonder in the same way the Peter and Paul gained an audience in Acts.
+Their proclamation spread wonder in the same way Peter and Paul gained audiences in Acts.
 (Mary was the lone exception.
 She kept her silence in the presence of the male shepherds, just as a male dominated, gender segregated society expected.
 But, Luke used that silence as a means to demonstrate intelligent reflection, a trait society did not expect women to have!).
 In the end, they returned to their fields with joyful praise as believers.

 What message has God given you this holiday season?
 Is it a burden or a cause for joy?
 (Or both!)

 While every Christmas is a special time of the year, it is meant to be an event that give us insight and joy.
 It might be stressful, but if it is not joyful, we will feel the season was a waste.
 So, take the time away from the hustle and bustle.
 Emphasize with those under stress.
 But keep in mind the real reason for the season.
 Rejoice in the birth of the Christ Child.
 Savor that joy.
-And spread ithat joy to others.
+And spread that joy to others.

 Write down your stresses and joys of this season.
 Present that list to God with thanks.
 And have a blessed Christmas.